wp-plugins/cleantalk-spam-protect/readme.txt

 == Changelog ==
 = 4.13 2014-12-29 =
-  * Fixed bug with autimatically aprovement not spam comment.
+  * Fixed bug with autimatically aprovement not spam comments.
 Now this option disabled and do not override local WordPress policy.

 = 4.12 2014-12-29 =
   * Fixed bug with 'Wrong Access key...' notice in WordPress dashboard.